yotamon/CartShift-Studio/content/blog/ecommerce-conversion-rate-optimization.md

 ### 7. Offer Free Shipping

 **Impact:**

-- 93% of online shoppers are motivated by free shipping
+- Many online shoppers are motivated by free shipping
-- Can increase conversion by 30%+
+- Can significantly increase conversion rates
 - Often worth the cost

 **Strategies:**

 - Free shipping over threshold
 - Free shipping for members
 - Free shipping on all orders